What causes cough? 92 possible conditions

 A cough is a common reflex action that clears the throat of mucus or foreign irritants.
 Coughing to clear the throat is typically an infrequent action, although a number of conditions can cause more frequent bouts of coughing.

 In general, a cough that lasts for less than three weeks is an acute cough.

-A cough that lasts between three and eight weeks, improving by the end of that period, is a subacute cough.
+A cough that lasts between 3 and 8 weeks, improving by the end of that period, is a subacute cough.

 A persistent cough that lasts more than eight weeks is a chronic cough.

 Clearing the throat

 A cough is a standard way of clearing the throat.
 When your airways become clogged with mucus or foreign particles such as smoke or dust, a cough is a reflex reaction that attempts to clear the particles and make breathing easier.

 Usually, this type of coughing is relatively infrequent, but coughing will increase with exposure to irritants such as smoke.

 Viruses and bacteria

 The most common cause of a cough is a respiratory tract infection, such as a cold or flu.
 Respiratory tract infections are usually caused by a virus and may last from a few days to a week.
-Infections caused by the flu may take a little longer time to clear up.
+Infections caused by the flu may take a little longer to clear up and may sometimes require antibiotics.

-Smoking is the second most common cause of coughing.
-A cough caused by smoking is almost always a chronic cough, with a distinctive sound.
-It’s often known as “smoker’s lung” or “smoker’s cough.”
+Smoking is another common cause of coughing.
+A cough caused by smoking is almost always a chronic cough with a distinctive sound.
+It’s often known as “smoker’s cough.”

-The most common cause of coughing in young children is asthma.
+A common cause of coughing in young children is asthma.
 Typically, asthmatic coughing involves wheezing, making it easy to identify.
-Mild cases of asthma may just be observed, but more severe cases will require treatment using an inhaler.
-It is possible for children to grow out of asthma as they get older.
+Asthma exacerbations should receive treatment using an inhaler.
+It’s possible for children to grow out of asthma as they get older.

 Some medications will cause coughing, although this is generally a rare side effect.
 Angiotensin-converting enzyme (ACE) inhibitors, commonly used to treat high blood pressure and heart conditions, can cause coughing.
-Two of the more common brands are known as Zestril and Vasotec.
+Two of the more common brands are Zestril (lisinopril) and Vasotec (enalapril).
 The coughing stops when the medication is discontinued.